What is a Dental Implant?

 the treatment that is best for you and what your investment would be for the procedure.

-Dental implants eliminate the pain and discomfort of removable full or partial dentures.
+Implants eliminate the pain and discomfort of removable full or partial dentures.

 Since dentures sit on top of the jawbone and gums, continuous shrinkage of the jaw